Saving Electricity home

 Apple calls Hibernation "Safe Sleep".
 That's what I'll call it too for the rest of this article.

 Apple doesn't see fit to let the user choose Safe Sleep on their computers.
 Safe Sleep happens on laptops only if it's sleeping and the battery level drops too low, and even then only on PowerBooks made after October 2005.
-You can override that behavior and get your computer to Safe Sleep immediately on command.
+You can override that behavior and get your Mac (laptop or desktop) to Safe Sleep immediately on demand with software like Deep Sleep, SmartSleep, or SuspendNow (or see the hacks at Mac Simple Life or MacWorld).

 (Trivia: Apple used to let users choose Safe Sleep.
 On the old clamshell iBooks, circa 2000-01, running Mac OS 9, there was an option called "Preserve memory contents on sleep".)